 The Commonwealth of Virginia requires Kindergarten and Elementary School children to be in school every day unless they are ill.
 (Medical appointments are an exception.)
 Regular attendance is equally important for Preschool and Junior Kindergarten children.

-On entering school each day, all children will have their temperatures taken.
-Children must be fever free before taking any fever reducing medications to enter or remain at school (under 100 degrees).
+On entering school each day, children must be fever free before taking any fever reducing medications to enter or remain at school (under 100 degrees).

 B. Is your child too ill to come to school?